Bode Akindele

-Chief Bode Akindele (2 June 1933 – 29 June 2020) was a Nigerian industrialist and the Parakoyi of Ibadanland, with an estimated net worth of $1.19 billion, according to a survey conducted by Ventures Africa and published in 2013 by The Daily Telegraph.
-He was ranked the 16th richest person in Nigeria according to BuzzNigeria.
-Akindele was the founder and chairman of the Madandola Group, a conglomerate trading in maritime, manufacturing, real estate, financial, and flour milling industries, with headquarters in the United Kingdom.
+Chief Bode Akindele (2 June 1933 – 29 June 2020) was a Nigerian industrialist and business magnate.
+He was the founder and chairman of the Modandola Group, a conglomerate trading in maritime, manufacturing, real estate, financial, and flour milling industries, with headquarters in the United Kingdom.

 Early life and education

 Akindele was born in Ibadan, a town in the South-western part of Nigeria.
 His father, Pa Joshua Laniyan Akindele, was a Chief Tax Clerk for the Western Region.
 His mother, Rabiatu Adedigba, was a wealthy and influential trader from Ibadan.
 She was the first Ibadan woman who travelled to Mecca for pilgrimage.

 He began his education at the Olubi Memorial School, Ibadan, and then proceeded to Lisabi Grammar School, Abeokuta for his Higher School Certificate (HSC).
 He initially applied to attend Abeokuta Grammar School or Baptist Boys High School with his friends, but he was denied due to his inability to pass the arm test.
 Upon completing his secondary school education, he travelled to the United Kingdom to study law.
 Akindele was interested in starting his own business instead of studying.
 He used the money given to him for school and passport, purchasing a sewing machine, which he later sold at a good profit.

 In 1952, he received his first paid employment as secretary to an assistant district officer and later became a cadet manager with the United Africa Company (UAC), where he later rose to the rank of an Assistant to the Expatriate Manager.
 Akindele then left United Africa Company for the Western Nigerian Union of Importers and Exporters.